inbn/component-gallery/src/content/breadcrumbs.md

 date: '2019-03-20'
 ---

+## Description

-Breadcrumbs are one of many forms of **navigation**.
-They are specifically designed to help users keep track of their location by showing the position of the current page in the structural hierarchy of the site.
+Breadcrumbs (or a ‘breadcrumb trail’) are a form of **navigation**.
+They are specifically designed to help users keep track of their location by showing the position of the current page in one of the following contexts:

+- the structural hierarchy of the site;
+- the categories of the current page (usually increasing in specificity);
+- within the history of all the pages the user has visited in their current session.

-A ‘breadcrumb trail’ consists of a list of links to the parent pages of the current page, arranged horizontally.
-These are usually positioned before the main content of a page.[^1]
+Visually, a ‘breadcrumb trail’ consists of a list of links arranged horizontally.
+These are most commonly positioned before the main content of a page.[^1] In left-to-right written languages such as English, the current page is positioned at the right.

-Their name comes from the Brothers Grimm fairytale _Hansel and Gretel_, in which the character Hansel leaves a trail of the crumbs to help the titular siblings find their way home.
+The name ‘breadcrumbs’ comes from the Brothers Grimm fairytale _Hansel and Gretel_, in which the character Hansel leaves a trail of the crumbs to help the titular siblings find their way home.

 ## Usage guidelines